urlbox/urlbox-python/README.md

 ## Secure Webhook Posts
 The Urlbox API post to your webhook endpoint will include a header that you can use to  ensure this is a genuine request from the Urlbox API, and not a malicious actor.

 Using your http client of choice, access the *x-urlbox-signature* header.
-It's value will be something similar to:
+Its value will be something similar to:

 `t=1637857959,sha256=1d721f99aa03122d494f8b49f201fdf806efaec609c614f0a0ec7b394f1d403a`